ethan-pickering/ethan-pickering.github.io/_pages/home.md

 # Welcome!

 I am a Ph.D.
-Candidate in Mechanical Engineering at the <a href="https://www.caltech.edu/" target="_blank">California Institute of Technology</a>, working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a> on turbulence and in particular, the role of turbulence on jet noise.
+Candidate in Mechanical Engineering working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a> on reduced-order turbulence models at the <a href="https://www.caltech.edu/" target="_blank">California Institute of Technology</a>.
 I completed my B.S. at Case Western Reserve University in Mechanical and Aerospace Engineering (Summa Cum Laude), as well as a M.S. in Mechanical Engineering studying building energy efficiency data analytics.
 I have work experience with Philips Healthcare, NASA, and the Great Lakes Energy Institute.
 In these roles I spent time working as a prototype engineer, a thermodynamic system modeler, and a building energy data analyst.
 Currently,  I am pursuing research at the intersection of computational fluid dynamics and data science.

 <br/>